 Racing career never was in plans

-He was born on 8th of August 1984 in Himeshaza near Pecs.
+He was born on August 8, 1984, in Himeshaza near Pecs.
 His uncle was a mechanic and rally driver, so Norbi as a boy was charmed by the smell of petrol.
 When he was seven years old, he began to drive karting but never entered any competition.

 After many years, when he was watching Formula 1 race on television as a student, Michelisz heard about simulator racing and soon he took part in Grand Prix Legends game online championships.
 He did exceptionally well and in 2005 Michelisz was invited to test a real racing car with Zengo Motorsport racing team at Hungaroring.

 That was his first time to drive a real racing car but again was impressive.
 The team decided to put Norbert in Suzuki Swift Cup in 2006 and was told to race without a pressure.
 After winning the pole position in his debut race, his confidence increased and at the end of the season Michelisz won the title.

 The next stop in Norbi’s career was the Hungarian Renault Clio Cup.
 After a bit clumsy start of the 2007 season, the talented guy was able to find good form and to win another title.
 Winning the two titles in two years was not an accident and Zengo Motorsport evaluated that Michelisz is capable of going to international stage.

 While he was competing in the national SEAT Leon Supercup in 2008, in which he finished as a runner-up, Michelisz got an opportunity to make a debut in SEAT Leon Eurocup and again did pretty well.
 As a reward, he got an opportunity to race as a guest in the penultimate round of the FIA World Touring Cars Championship in Japan.
 After retiring from the first race due to a crash, Michelisz finished 16th in the second race.